 In 2003, the Veterans Administration (VA) introduced a telehealth program to enable better patient and provider communication and monitoring between healthcare visits.
 Nineteen years later, in 2022, the VA used telehealth and remote patient monitoring (RPM) for over 11 million episodes of care for 2.3 million Veterans.

 Telemedicine, telehealth, and remote patient monitoring are digital health technologies used to monitor and track patients’ health status from their homes.
 With digital health, care providers can monitor patients remotely through digital platforms.
 Options include live phone or video consultations, secure messaging, email communication, and RPM platforms.
-Qualified healthcare professionals collect vital health data with remote patient monitoring with connected health devices.
+Qualified healthcare professionals collect vital health data remotely and monitor patients with connected health devices.
 Some commonly used RPM devices are:

 - blood pressure monitors